eclipse-che/che-docs/src/main/_docs/artik-ide-plugin/artik-start-windows.md

 Profiles are available at **Artik > Profiles** or by right clicking the device in machines panel in the bottom.

 # 11. Troubleshooting
-If you experience problems, please file an issue on the [Eclipse Che GitHub page](https://github.com/eclipse/che/issues) where Che and ARTIK engineers can help you.
+If you experience problems, please file an issue on the [ARTIK IDE GitHub page](https://github.com/codenvy/artik-ide/issues/) where engineers can help you.